Treatment & Services

 - American College of Surgeons

-- American Hepato-Pancreato-Biliary Association- Member of the Research Committee
+- American Hepato-Pancreato-Biliary Association- Member of the Ultrasound Committee

 - Central Surgical Society